 The only rotten apple in the world is the Bush administration.

-If we can only go back to the utopia and the nirvana that was the Clinton administration, we can only go back to the Utopia and the Nirvana that was the Gerald Ford administration.
+Yes, if we can only go back to the Nirvana and the utopia that was the Carter administration, if we can only go back to the utopia and the nirvana that was the Clinton administration, if we can only go back to the utopia and the nirvana that was the Gerald Ford administration, every administration part of this one.

 Wow, man, oh man, what a great time it was to be an American.

-If you're old enough to remember them.
+if you're old enough to remember them.

 If you're not, consider yourself fortunate.